 How to Make Your Own Magnesium Oil

 Making your own at home is so easy to do and only requires two ingredients: filtered (or distilled) water and magnesium chloride flakes.
 I bought my flakes online, but some health food stores will carry them.
-You want to make sure you get magnesium chloride flakes.
-I like the Ancient Minerals brand, because they seem to be the purest and most reputable brand after my initial research.
+You want to make sure you get magnesium chloride flakes or crystals.

 The ratio of flakes to water is 1:1.
 To make the oil, just follow a few simple steps:

-1. Place 1/2 cup magnesium chloride flakes and 1/2 cup of filtered (or distilled) water in a small pan.
+1. Place 1/2 cup magnesium chloride flakes or crystals and 1/2 cup of filtered (or distilled) water in a small pan.

 2. Heat over low heat until the flakes are dissolved.
 It won’t take long.

 4. Pour into a glass spray bottle.
 The bottle in the picture above, I got a my local health food store and it holds 1/4 cup of the oil.
 You could use plastic if you wanted, but I recommend glass.

 I like to use the spray before bed.
 I was told to spray it on your torso, as that is the best place for absorption, but I think you could spray it wherever.
 I spray it on my torso and in my arm pits.
 It might tingle at first and that is normal.
 If it burns, you could add extra water to the oil.
 Let dry for 30 minutes or so.
 You can then wipe it off if you want, but I prefer to just leave it on my skin.

 What do you think?
 Have you ever used magnesium oil?
 What were your experiences?
 Share below!

 The Miracle of Magnesium by Carolyn Dean, M.D., N.D. (if you haven’t read this book, you must!)